 Making Japanese friends difficult because of complex cultural differences.

 Check out our article on the Japanese concept of self to learn more about Japanese cultural perceptions.
+Otherwise, read more about making friends in Japan as a foreigner.

 Here is a great youTube video that supports what I have been writing about here.
 This video was made by JESSEOGN, Japanese youTuber.
 Check it out!